VishnuSubramanian/learnjs/javascript.md

                     var a;
                     a + 2;  // Evaluates to NaN

         4. When you evaluate a null variable, the null value behaves as 0 in numeric contexts and as false in boolean contexts.
 For example:
             Eg:
                     var n = null;
                     console.log(n * 32); // Will log 0 to the console

         /********* variable scope **********/

-        When you declare a variable outside of any function, it is called a global variable, because it is available to any other code in the current document.
+        When you declare a variable outside of any function, it is called a global variable, because it is available to any other code in the c urrent document.
 When you declare a variable within a function, it is called a local variable, because it is available only within that function.
                 For example: the following code will log 5, because the scope of x is the function (or global context) within which x is declared, not the block, which in this case is an if statement.

       Eg 1->      if (true) {
                   var x = 5;